These tips for sage plant care will help you get the most out of this popular garden herb plant.

 You need just three things to grow garden sage – fresh air, good soil drainage and plenty of sunshine.
 Sage can be grown from seed, or you can purchase small plants at a garden center to give you a head start.

-Follow these tips for sage plant care and you’ll be enjoying the fresh flavor before you know it.
+Follow these tips for sage plant care and you’ll be enjoying the fresh flavor of the herb in just a few weeks.

-Outdoors, sage likes full sun to very light shade.
+Outdoors, sage sun requirements are full sun to very light shade.
 6-8 hours of sunlight is ideal, but if you live in the Southern part of the USA, sage will benefit with some relief from the afternoon sun.

-You can also grow sage Indoors in a bright sunny window.
+You can also grow sage indoors in a bright sunny window.
 A south facing window is ideal since this gets the most hours of sunlight each day.

 When is the best time to plant sage?

-Wait until the ground temperature is about 65º F which is normally 1-2 weeks after the last frost.
+Wait until the ground temperature is about 65º F which is normally 1-2 weeks after the last frost in your area.

 Seeds or seedlings should be planted 18 – 24 inches apart.
 You can also plant seeds or seedlings in patio pots.
 I once grew my entire herb garden and vegetable garden on my back deck.